-There’s a slew of things you need to prepare, organize and impend, in order for this to be a positive experience.
+There’s a slew of things you need to prepare and organize for this to be a positive experience.

 Dogs are known as ‘man’s best friend’ for a reason, but we also have to be a best friend to dogs as well.

 To help you prepare for dog ownership, I have constructed this guide on the vital information regarding the Ratese.

 I will detail all its traits, both physical and behavioral, as well as various other factors like life expectancy and costs.